qpdf/qpdf/manual/design.rst

 The primary class for interacting with PDF objects is ``QPDFObjectHandle``.
 Instances of this class can be passed around by value, copied, stored in containers, etc. with very low overhead.
-The ``QPDFObjectHandle`` object contains an internal shared pointer to an underlying ``QPDFObject``.
+The ``QPDFObjectHandle`` object contains an internal shared pointer to the underlying object.
 Instances of ``QPDFObjectHandle`` created by reading from a file will always contain a reference back to the ``QPDF`` object from which they were created.
 A ``QPDFObjectHandle`` may be direct or indirect.
-If indirect, the ``QPDFObject`` shared pointer is initially null.
-In this case, the first attempt to access the underlying ``QPDFObject`` will result in the ``QPDFObject`` being resolved via a call to the referenced ``QPDF`` instance.
+If indirect, object is initially *unresolved*.
+In this case, the first attempt to access the underlying object will result in the object being resolved via a call to the referenced ``QPDF`` instance.
 This makes it essentially impossible to make coding errors in which certain things will work for some PDF files and not for others based on which objects are direct and which objects are indirect.
+In cases where it is necessary to know whether an object is indirect or not, this information can be obtained from the ``QPDFObjectHandle``.
+It is also possible to convert direct objects to indirect objects and vice versa.

 Instances of ``QPDFObjectHandle`` can be directly created and modified using static factory methods in the ``QPDFObjectHandle`` class.
 There